bk/pdc/README.md

         generate-pdf: true
 ```

-By the way, note that `m4-config` and its value is completely ignored by `pdc`; it is simply a trick for changing the settings of `m4` in a nonobtrusive way and as early as possible.
+Note the `m4-config` option here; it is merely a small trick for changing the quote settings for `m4` in a nonobtrusive way and as early in the document as possible.
+It does not affect `pdc` itself.

 If both `postprocess` and `generate-pdf` are present, all the steps specified in `postprocess` are called before pdf generation is attended to.
 One needs to be aware of this, because it means that if one wishes to do something special both *before* and *after* a PDF file is created one should turn `generate-pdf` off and instead do everything in `postprocess`.
 (Such was the case in the illustrative example for `postprocess` above).